Skip to main content

 Every year, students nearing the end of JMU’s Physician Assistant (PA) program are required to complete a Capstone Project.
 As part of the Capstone Project, students are given the opportunity to play the part of a PA in a mock physical exam that is filmed by JMU Libraries’ student employees and staff.
 These recordings are then used to train other Physician Assistant students in the program.

-In this Feature Friday Q&A, you’ll have the chance to hear from Madison Denham, one of the Libraries’ Student Media Production Assistants responsible for this video work.
+In this Feature Friday Q&A, you’ll have the chance to hear from Madison Denham, one of the former Student Media Production Assistants in the Libraries responsible for this video work.

 Gaining professional experience: Madison supported the entire video production process for three Physician Assistant capstone videos, from packing and transporting camera equipment to setting up cameras, filming, editing, and post-production work.
 Through this experience, Madison honed her professional skills and gained invaluable hands-on experience, making a significant impact on her future and the educational experience of fellow JMU students.